awakecoding/awakecoding.com/content/posts/vibe-coding-a-rust-mcp-proxy-in-vscode-with-github-copilot.md

 In my case, I wanted this tool to connect to an MCP server using a named pipe transport currently being developed in [Remote Desktop Manager](https://devolutions.net/remote-desktop-manager/).
 While this MCP server is not yet available publicly, it worked on the first try using `mcp-proxy-tool -p RDM.MCP` for me.
 Hopefully this tool will pave the way to officially supporting named pipes as a transport in MCP!

-## The Verdict
+## Conclusion

 GitHub Copilot in VSCode with Claude Sonnet 4 is a game changer.
 I used to rely on ChatGPT, constantly copy-pasting code and context, but Copilot's agent mode eliminates all that manual effort.
 It automatically accesses your workspace, iterates on its own, and handles the entire developer inner loop - using build and run output as feedback to fix issues.
-The result is a much smoother, more productive coding experience.

-## Closing Thoughts

-This experiment was a real eye-opener.
-With Copilot agent mode, I was able to build a functional, multi-transport MCP proxy tool in Rust with minimal manual intervention.
+This experiment was a real eye-opener: I was able to build a functional, multi-transport MCP proxy tool in Rust with minimal manual intervention.
 The process was fast, iterative, and surprisingly enjoyable.
 If you haven't tried "vibe coding" with Copilot agent mode yet, I highly recommend giving it a shot!